iwaldman/ipfs-image-dapp/README.md

 ## Prerequisites

-1. You will need Metamask plugin for Chrome, there are other options available, but only Metamask is covered here.
+1. You will need Metamask plugin for Chrome.
+While there are other options available, only Metamask is covered here.
 2. Make sure you have [Node.js](https://nodejs.org/en/) installed.
 If you run into trouble, this was created with `v10.1.0`.

 ## Installation